How Many Years to Study Law in the UK?

 After completing an LLB or GDL, aspiring lawyers in the UK must undertake further vocational training before they can qualify as solicitors or barristers.
 For those aiming to become solicitors, the next step is to enroll in the Legal Practice Course (LPC), which typically takes one year to complete.

-Related Article: Can a Tier 4 Dependant Study in the UK?
+Related Article: Why Do You Want to Study in the UK?

 On the other hand, if you aspire to become a barrister, you will need to complete the Bar Professional Training Course (BPTC), which usually lasts for one year.
 The BPTC focuses on developing advocacy and courtroom skills, preparing students for the demands of a career at the Bar.